All posts

 EasyDCIM Alternative: Why FluxBilling Includes DCIM Free

 If you run dedicated servers or colocation, you probably know EasyDCIM.
-It is the most common DCIM tool in the WHMCS ecosystem, handling rack management, IP allocation, and hardware inventory for hosting providers worldwide.
-It works.
-But it comes with costs and friction that add up over time.
+It is a common DCIM tool in the WHMCS ecosystem, handling rack management, IP allocation, and hardware inventory for hosting providers worldwide.
+Based on public documentation, it has matured into a capable product with a wide feature set.

-FluxBilling eliminates this problem entirely by including full DCIM functionality in the billing platform itself.
-No separate license, no connector module, no integration maintenance.
+FluxBilling takes a different approach by including full DCIM functionality in the billing platform itself.
+No separate license, no connector module, no integration layer to maintain.
 This article breaks down what that means in practice.

 The Cost of Separate Systems

-Running separate billing and DCIM platforms means paying for two licenses.
-Check whmcs.com and easydcim.com for current pricing — the combined cost adds up, especially before you have hosted a single client.
-That does not include the WHMCS integration module, which may have its own cost and maintenance requirements.
+Running separate billing and DCIM platforms typically means paying for two licenses.
+Check whmcs.com and easydcim.com for current pricing — the combined cost can add up, especially for providers just getting started.

 • Two admin panels to learn and navigate